 If you aren't able to drink nut milk, there are more great options available!
 For this matcha latte, I recommend swapping almond milk with oat milk, as it is a super creamy alternative.
 You can also use rice milk, hemp milk, or coconut milk (the one in the carton, not the can).

-Because I want to know exactly what’s in my milk of choice, I’ve got great homemade diary + nut free milk recipes.
-Yet Simple Green Smoothies also did the legwork to help you find out exactly which store brands are best for oat milk too.
+Because I want to know exactly what's in my milk of choice, I've got great homemade plant-based milk recipes.
+Yet Simple Green Smoothies also did the legwork to help you find out exactly which store brands are best for oat milk (or almond or coconut) too.